 - Elegant design: Probably the biggest benefit of using mosaic glass in a flooring application is the beauty that can be achieved with a proper installation.
 You have a choice between solid and multicolored tiles, which can then be arranged in simple or intricate patterns.
 Some stores will also sell repeating patterns, which can be used to create complex pictures and designs.

-Clean: Glass tiles are resistant to stains, mold, and mildew.
-They tend to show dirt very easily so you will always know when its time to clean.
+- Easy to clean: Glass tiles are resistant to stains, mold, and mildew.
+They tend to show dirt very easily so you will always know when it's time to clean.
 They are resistant to chemical damage and they aren’t porous, so you don’t have to worry about grime sinking into the tile.
 They are also very easy to clean and can be wiped down with a damp cloth or mopped up with warm water.
 In the case of soap-scum buildup in a bathroom, a mild vinegar solution can be used.

 - A "green" product: It takes roughly half the energy to produce a glass tile as compared to a ceramic tile of similar size.
 You also have the option of using recycled glass tiles, which are made from reclaimed glass refuse.